Our work

 A recent study found that just six pathogens—all of which are recognized as priority pathogens in need of new treatments by the World Health Organization (WHO)—are responsible for the majority of the nearly 1.3 million deaths caused by antibiotic resistance each year.
 GARDP is developing and making accessible new treatments for these pathogens.

 Antibiotic resistance knows no boundaries.
 Resistance mechanisms are passed on by multiplying bacteria and are spread among neighbouring bacteria.
-To stop the spread of drug-resistant infections, GARDP is investing in new treatments and expanded access to antibiotics, including SECURE, a collaborative initiative to accelerate access to a portfolio of essential antibiotics in order to help countries prepare for and respond to a pandemic of drug-resistant infections.
+To stop the spread of drug-resistant infections, GARDP is investing in new treatments and expanding access to antibiotics, including SECURE, a collaborative initiative to accelerate access to a portfolio of essential antibiotics in order to help countries prepare for and respond to a pandemic of drug-resistant infections.

-GARDP contributes to global efforts for sustainable development
+GARDP contributes to sustainable development

 At the heart of the 2030 Agenda for Sustainable Development are 17 Sustainable Development Goals (SDGs) which aim to create peace and prosperity for all people and the planet.
 GARDP contributes to SDG 3—ensure healthy lives and promote well-being for all at all ages.
 Since bacterial resistance can affect anyone anywhere, everyone stands to benefit from effective and accessible treatments.